spectrocloud/librarium/docs/docs-content/integrations/kubernetes-generic.md

         audit-policy-file: /etc/kubernetes/audit-policy.yaml
     ```

-  - **Restricted**: A heavily restricted policy that follows Pod hardening best practices.
+  - **Restricted**: A heavily restricted policy that follows the best practices of Pod hardening.
 This policy is set to warn
     and audit and identifies Pods that require privileged access.

-    You can enforce these policies at the cluster level or the Namespace level.
+    You can enforce these policies at the Cluster or Namespace level.
 For workloads that require privileged
     access, you can relax `PodSecurity` enforcement by adding these labels in the Namespace:

     ```yaml